telrsdk/rn-telr-sdk/README.md

 ## Setup

-This library is available on npm, install it with: `npm i rn-telr-sdk` or `yarn add rn-telr-sdk`.
+This library is available on npm, install it with: `npm i rn-telr-sdk react-native-webview react-xml-parser` or `yarn add rn-telr-sdk react-native-webview react-xml-parser`.

+Then make sure you have install the pods, install it with: `pod install`.

 ## Usage